Governors Island: Office and storage

 Several buildings were built as part of the Arsenal but have not been used as residential structures, instead being utilized for office or storage space.
 These include buildings 104 and 107, originally used as storehouses; 105, a two-winged structure used as an armory and office; and 110, used as a quartermaster's depot and storehouse.
 Building 110 is now home to the Lower Manhattan Cultural Council's Arts Center at Governors Island, which opened in September 2019.
 All were built in brick from the 1850s through 1870s.
 Buildings 106 (pump house) and 108 and 109 (offices) were built during the 1940s in the same style as the other structures, though building 109 replaced a wooden structure built in 1918.
 Pershing Hall (building 125), a three-story brick building north of buildings 107 and 108 on the northern waterfront, served as the headquarters for the First Army when built in 1934.

 The waterfront contains several buildings, including building 130, the original Arsenal workshop, as well as building 134, a modern structure which hosted offices for USCG Group: Station New York.
 Governors Island also has several small vehicular garages of varying styles.
 Most of these garages were built in the 1930s and 1940s during the WPA's renovations of the island.

+As of 2023, a climate laboratory developed by Stony Brook University is being developed on Governors Island.
+The lab, designed by Skidmore, Owings & Merrill, is to consist of two narrow timber structures connected by a solar-paneled roof.
+The structures will be placed 8 ft above the rest of the island, with a curving facade and solar roofs.